systemdesignpartners/cognito-hoc/README.md

 ReactDOM.render(<MyApp myProp1="TestProp1" myProp2="Test Prop 2" />, document.getElementById('root'));
 ```

 The withCognitoHUI component passes an all-important prop, **userIsLoggedIn**, which when 'true' (a string) indicates that it is safe for the wrapped component (MyApp) to display the protected content.
-At all other times, it is not safe to display protected content because the user is not Authenticated.
+At all other times, it is not safe to display protected content, because the user is not Authenticated.

 ## Details

-This HOC wraps the withOAuth HOC of Cognito, allowing use of the Hosted UI with User Pool-based Federation.
-This approach to Federation using Cognito and Amplify allows Amplify to automatically handle Authentication flows for supported external Social Providers, as well as Cognito User Pools.
-There is no need to use Cognito Identity Pools, and Cognito creates a linked user in its User Pool to represent any Social Federated users.
-In your JS, Amplify.Auth then automatically handles all Authentication flows such as Token refresh, Sign Up, Sign In, etc.
+This HOC assumes the use of the Cognito Hosted UI with User Pool-based Federation.
+This approach to Federation using Cognito and Amplify allows Amplify to automatically handle the Authentication flows for supported external Social Providers, as well as for Cognito User Pools.
+There is no need to use Cognito Identity Pools, and Cognito creates a linked user in its User Pool to represent any Socially Federated users.
+In your JS, the Amplify.Auth API facilitates automated handling og all Authentication flows such as Token refresh, Sign Up, Sign In, etc.

 ### Available HOC Parameters